 Is there anything more satisfying than having a cold one after a long day?

-Maybe a perfectly paired main course to go with that delicious cold craft beer that you have recently found at your favorite beer shop?
+Maybe a perfectly paired main course to go with that delicious cold craft beer that you have recently found at your favorite bottle shop?

-There are thousands and thousands of different beers out there, and it can be difficult to choose the right one to pair correctly with what you are eating.
+There are thousands of beers out there, and it can be difficult to choose the right one to pair with what you are eating.

-Traditionally when we think of food and drink pairings we think of food and wine.
-I am about to change that, beer is the perfect accompaniment to food, particularly meat heavy dishes.
+Traditionally when we think of pairings we think of food and wine.
+I am about to change that, beer is the perfect accompaniment to food!

 So, I have done some research (essentially that mean a lot of beer drinking and BBQ cooking) and discovered a thing or two about food and beer pairing.